Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches

-\textbf{Image Classification.} Adversarial attacks can easily fool DNN-based models.
+\textbf{Attacking Image Classification.} Adversarial attacks can easily fool DNN-based models.
 Most adversarial attacks introduce a global perturbation into the input image, which may mislead a wrong prediction.
-Brown et al. \cite{Brown2017AdversarialP} proposed the first adversarial patch attack method to attack image classifier models, which makes adversarial patch attacks used in the real world by applying the patch to the victim object.
+Brown et al. \cite{Brown2017AdversarialP} proposed the first adversarial patch attack method to attack image classifier models, which makes adversarial patch attacks used in the physical world by applying the patch to the victim object.
 Road sign recognition plays an important role in self-driving.
 Adversarial attacks on road signs may cause property damage or user casualties.
-Some researches \cite{liu2020clsattack, LiuAAAIRoadAttack, LiICMLIRoadAttack} studied a range of adversarial patch attack methods with various threat models.
+Some researches \cite{cite_attack_cls_2022tnt, LiICMLIRoadAttack, LiuAAAIRoadAttack, liu2020clsattack, cite_attack_cls_2023lsd} studied a range of adversarial patch attack methods with various threat models.

-\textbf{2D Object Detection.} Since the predicted content of the object detection task is more complex, patch attacks against object detectors are more challenging than image classifiers.
-The attacker can distort the pixels in a bounded region and use different objective optimization to accomplish attack effects such as hiding attacks \cite{attack_fool}\cite{attack_advtext} and misclassification attacks \cite{attack_naturalistic}\cite{attack_upc}.
-The adversary can choose any adversarial patch or generate a new one to achieve object hiding or misclassification.
+\textbf{Attacking 2D Object Detection.} Since the predicted content of the object detection task is more complex, patch attacks against object detectors are more challenging than image classifiers.
+The attacker can distort the pixels in a bounded region and use different objective optimization to accomplish attack effects such as hiding attacks \cite{attack_advtext, attack_fool}and misclassification attacks \cite{attack_naturalistic}\cite{attack_upc}.
 Thys et al. \cite{attack_fool} proposed a printable adversarial patch to make a person can evade detection.
 Huang et al. \cite{attack_upc} present a Universal Physical Camouflage Attack to make objects misclassified.
 They masquerade the victim object with texture patterns for attacking object detectors.
 Hu et al. \cite{attack_naturalistic} used the manifold of generative adversarial networks (GANs) to make the adversarial patches more realistic and natural-looking.
 Hu et al. \cite{attack_advtext} proposed TC-EGA significantly lowered the detection performance of object detectors.